Teach Empathy to Build Teamwork

 The game ends when two students say the same word, at the same time.

 At first, the shear improbability of two students selecting the same word out of the thousands and thousands available in their vocabularies seems ridiculously impossible.

 But it’s not, because whatever the previous two words were, they create suggestions for the next two blurters!
 Sometime within about 10 minutes, two people will, by some miracle, blurt out the exact same word.

-One a deeper level, the exercises are intended to help students realize that other students have thoughts, feelings, and behaviors — in short, experiences — that are sometimes the same and sometimes different.
-Teamwork requires understanding of the thoughts, feelings, and actions of our teammates, and the way those experiences shape our own.
+On a deeper level, the exercises are intended to help students realize that other students have thoughts, feelings, and behaviors — in short, experiences — that are sometimes the same and sometimes different.
+Teamwork requires understanding of the thoughts, feelings, and behaviors of our teammates, and the way those experiences shape our own.